 Enrollment.
-Composed of seven (7) schools with various campuses in Luzon and Mindanao, IPO offers education from kindergarten to post-graduate (depending on the school).
-In 2023, an average of 58,344 students enrolled in IPO schools, from basic education (K+12) to post-graduate, and an average of 33,768 students enrolled in non-degree certification programs and trainings.
-Fifty-one percent (51%) of the students belonged to economic segments E, D, and C2, with monthly household income ranging from below P10,000 to P64,999.
+Composed of six (6) schools with various campuses in Luzon and Mindanao, IPO offers education from kindergarten to post-graduate (depending on the school).
+In 2024, an average of 74,978 students enrolled in IPO schools, from basic education (K+12) to post-graduate, and an average of 40,499 students enrolled in non-degree certification programs and trainings.
+Forty-four percent (44%) of the students belonged to economic segments E, D, and C2, with monthly household income ranging from below ₱10,000 to ₱64,999.

 Scholarships.
-In 2023, IPO continued to provide P 194,469,844 in scholarships to 4482 deserving students.
-IPO also assisted students in applying for government scholarships in the total amount of P 411,707,470.
-Discounts on tuition and fees were also given to students amounting to around P 48,517,715.
+In 2024, IPO continued to provide P196,948,935.27 in scholarships to around 2,732 deserving students.
+IPO also assisted students in applying for government scholarships in the total amount of P229,051,671.10.
+Discounts on tuition and fees were also given to students amounting to around P61,674,672.46.

-Aside from scholarships, providing affordable quality education that is accessible to the segments with lower income levels is also embedded in the business model of some IPO schools.
-APEC Schools (which merged with NTC in 2023, with the latter as the surviving entity) offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment and/or to pursue higher education.
-It has managed to do this even while offering a tuition fee rate that is relatively lower compared to other private high schools.
-In 2023, APEC Schools enrolled a total of 6597 students across all campuses, with 74% of them belonging to segments D and E (with monthly household income of \$24,999 and below).
+Aside from scholarships, providing affordable quality education that is accessible to segments with lower income levels is also embedded in the business model of some IPO schools.
+APEC Schools (which was merged with National Teachers College in the 3rd quarter of 2023) is a chain of private high schools offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment or to pursue higher education.
+It has managed to do this even while offering a tuition fee rate that is relatively lower compared to other private high schools since its establishment in 2012.

-IPO's achievements in graduating students who are ready for higher education and/or employment is seen in high graduates' employment rate (72%).
-In 2023, IPO schools produced 8,316 graduates in senior high school, undergraduate, and post-graduate.
-Of these, 72% received job offers within 120 days of graduation, with 18% offered employment by multinational corporations or are offered jobs abroad.
+IPO's achievements in graduating students who are ready for higher education and/or employment is seen in high graduates' employment rate (65%).
+In 2024, IPO schools produced 6762 graduates in senior high school, undergraduate, and post-graduate.
+Of these, 65% received job offers within 120 days of graduation, with 7% offered employment by multinational corporations or are offered jobs abroad.
 These graduates then become productive members of society.
 The schools also continue to assist students in applying online for jobs through a centralized and revamped online internship program, online career coaching and career fairs, and activities designed to mimic the job application process.

 World Recognition.
-As a testament to IPO's continuing efforts to help improve the quality of education in the schools, and elevate the same to world class standards, Mapúa University debuted on the Times Higher Education (THE) World University Rankings (WUR) 2023 and has been placed among the top six percent of the world's higher educational institutions.
-Mapúa ranked 1501+ among 1,799 universities across 104 countries, and one of only four (4) universities from the Philippines who made it to the list.
+As a testament to IPO's continuing efforts to help improve the quality of education in the schools, and elevate the same to world class standards, Mapúa University maintained its Times Higher Education (THE) World University Rankings (WUR) in 2024 and has been placed among the top six percent of the world's higher educational institutions.
+Mapúa ranked 1501+ among 1,799 universities across 104 countries, and one of only five (5) universities from the Philippines who made it to the list.
 The achievement is a result of Mapua's 20-year campaign focused on teaching quality and capability, research, and international linkages.
-In 2022, Mapua was also ranked 551-600 in Quacquerelli Symonds (QS) Asian University Rankings 2023 and was also awarded an overall 4-star rating in the QS Stars.
-MMCL was also given a 3-star rating in the QS Stars.
+In 2024, Mapua was also ranked 601-650 in Quacquerelli Symonds (QS) Asian World University Rankings 2024 and was also awarded an overall 4-star rating in the QS Stars.
+MMCL was also given a 3-star rating in the QS Stars in 2024.